Table of Contents

 The same goes for any digital asset that is sold, whether it be a music album, photograph, or profile picture.
 The artist and creator is always rewarded for each transaction.
 On most platforms, creators can even set their own royalties for future resales.

 Gaming is another growing use case.
 Play-to-earn, in which players purchase NFTs as game characters and then earn financial incentives for continuing gameplay, is already booming.
-Axie Infinity is perhaps the most well known example— players in some parts of the world are even able to earn a living wage by playing it.
+Axie Infinity is perhaps the most well known example— players in some parts of the world have even able to earn a living wage by playing it.

 While play-to-earn is still limited to titles that have been created exclusively for that purpose, there is huge potential to incorporate NFTs into games that we play everyday.
 Imagine being able to sell Fortnite skins for cash once you no longer want them, or purchase rare items and weapons in Call of Duty.